rfo909/CFT/doc/Doc.md

 ## Dir.runProcess()

-Similar to Dir.runDetach(), but for cases where we need to inspect the output, as this command sets the external program up to read input from an input file, and redirect both stdout and stderr to different files (File objects).
+Similar to Dir.runDetach(), but for cases where we need to provide non-interactive input, and inspect the output, as this uses files for stdin, stdout and stderr.

 # Editing save files